renpy/renpy/sphinx/source/testcases.rst

 This clause is always ready.

+.. link to renpy pause statement and ATL pause statement

 label clause
 ---------------
 Does not do anything when executed.
 This clause only exists to be used inside clause-taking test statements like ``assert``, ``if`` or ``until``.

-The label clause is ready if and when the provided label has been passed between the previous test statement and the one before.
+The label clause is ready if and when the provided label has been passed between the current test statement and the one before.

 Attention, this means that the following example does not work::